chetanchandel31/component-lib/README.md

 ---

-_please note all the icons used in examples are imported from a third party library (react-icons). if you want to use any icons, you'll also have to install "react-icons" or use any other their party package of your choice. none of the icons can be imported directly from "haki-ui"_
+_please note all the icons used in examples are imported from a third party library (react-icons). if you want to use any icons, you'll also have to install "react-icons" or use any other third party package of your choice. none of the icons can be imported directly from "haki-ui"_